Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Garl might have been a common clay type, but there was a quick and perceptive brain under that shaggy pelt.
 He tilted his head as he absorbed Meereo’s conclusion, and then pant-grinned with a certain slow satisfaction.

-"So ‘yer saying… if we were to destroy this relay…"
+"So ‘yer saying... if we were to destroy this relay..."

 "Then the Hierarchy would completely lose contact with their operation in Sol."